 Getting dental implants can be very beneficial for the appearance of a patient’s teeth and their overall dental health.
-When people in the Embarcadero area of San Francisco have a missing tooth, Dr. Skoulas will generally recommend a dental implant be installed right away.
+If you are missing a tooth, Dr. Skoulas will generally recommend a dental implant be installed right away.
 One of the main reasons is because the implant is effective in creating a natural appearance of the teeth, but another reason is the long-lasting results and oral health benefits.

 It is very rare for dental implants to cause any problems.
 With such a high success rate, most of the time, dental implant restoration is never needed.
 However, if an accident leads to a damaged implant, patients in San Francisco and Embarcadero can call our practice at any time to determine whether dental implant restoration is needed.